 6. Time Frame

 When lenders give out loans, they look for a high degree of stability.
-One of the main stipulations is that the business receiving the loan must have been operating for a good deal of time before the loan app.
+One of the main stipulations is that the business receiving the loan must have been operating for a long time before the loan app.
 Lenders do this to reduce risk.
-By and large, businesses that have existed for a long time are much more likely to continue operating for the foreseeable future.
+Businesses that have existed for a long time are much more likely to continue operating for the foreseeable future.
 Lending to a new business or startup is a gamble.
 Despite projections and a solid model, it’s tough to prove profitability without hard data to back it up.

-If you are a company in the marijuana industry, this is another cannabis financing roadblock you’ll run into.
-The legality of marijuana is still in its infancy.
-The first states to legalize marijuana for recreational use were Washington and Colorado back in 2012, but in some states, marijuana has only been legal for a handful of years.
+If you are a company in the cannabis industry, this is another cannabis financing roadblock you’ll run into.
+The legality of cannabis is still in its infancy.
+The first states to legalize cannabis for recreational use were Washington and Colorado back in 2012, but in some states, cannabis has only been legal for a handful of years.
 In this case, it would be virtually impossible to supply the extensive business history required to obtain a traditional loan.

 7. Inconsistent Costs

 Inconsistent costs are going to be another significant cannabis financing roadblock.
 In an ever-changing industry where nothing is certain, charges will come out of nowhere, and you need to prepare for that.

 An additional influx of revenue spurred by a rush of post-covid tourism could suddenly leave you with a lot of cash you need to transport before it gets out of hand.
 You would need funds to pay a transport company.

 Or perhaps a new governmental regulation created a tax spike, and you suddenly owe money not covered by your working capital.

 In such cases, a business line of credit would be advantageous.
 A line of credit is an open-ended business loan that you can tap to provide the funds for immediate costs.
 Unlike a lump sum, the credit is “used as needed.”
 Therefore you have the spending power in your back pocket if costs present themselves, but you aren’t penalized for funds you don’t use.